In this post, I will show you EXACTLY how to power clean with the perfect technique using Chinese weightlifting.

 In fact, sometimes a hang clean occurs accidentally.

-For example, during the extension, you might realize you don’t have enough height to catch the bar in a quarter squat and instead squat lower to catch the bar.
+For example, during the extension, you might realize you don’t have enough height to catch the bar in a quarter squat or half squat.

-This is a normal result with heavy weights because, as the bar gets heavier, it will have less momentum upward after the extension.
+This adjustment is a normal result with heavy weights because the bar will have less momentum upward after the extension.

-Assuming you can perform a deep front squat, here are some tips if you’re wondering, “how can I improve my hang clean?”
+Assuming you can perform a deep front squat, here are some setup tips to improve your hang clean:

 Simply follow this process:

 - Set up and lower the bar exactly like the hang power clean in the previous section.

 - Once you lower the bar to your hang position, immediately reverse your momentum to take advantage of the stretch reflex.

 - Continue pulling under to catch the bar in a deep squat after the extension; otherwise, the bar will crash on you.

 - Keep the bar over the midfoot during the catch, regardless of squat depth.